thecloudhacker/homegrid/plex/README.md

 ## Docker Compose file

 Description:
 - The volumes in this compose file map to the host filesystem volumes.
-The networking is set to host mode, so it acts as if it were the host machine ( rather than requesting further IP addresses from DHCP )
+The networking is set to host mode, so it acts as if it were the host machine ( rather than requesting further IP addresses from DHCP ).
+The below code maps the host directories to the container directories, modify yours as appropriate.
 - The PUID and PGID are obtained from the /etc/password file on the host with the groupid for your current user or the plex user ( likely 1000 ).
 - The Plex Claim must be obtained from [The Plex Website](https://plex.tx/claim).
 This has a 4 minute timeout on the claim so you must launch the docker container quickly after adding the claim ID to the compose file.